SimplyCash® Plus Business Credit Card from American Express Essentials

 As its name implies, the SimplyCash® Plus credit card's rewards system is pretty straightforward: Get 5 percent cash back on office supplies and wireless phone services and 3 percent cash back on a category of your choice.
 The two categories for 5 percent cash back are typically the largest business expense, so entrepreneurs with an office or remote-based business can offset a significant part of their overhead.

 Cardholders can also earn 3 percent cash back on up to $50,000 spent in a category of their choice each year.
-The category options include airfare, hotel stays, car rentals from select companies, purchases at U.S. gas stations, restaurants, advertising, shipping and computer-related purchases, a category American Express® recently added.
+The category options include airfare; hotel stays; car rentals from select companies; purchases at U.S. gas stations; purchases at U.S. restaurants; purchases of advertising with select media; U.S. shipping purchases; and U.S. computer hardware, software and cloud computing purchases made directly from select providers, a category American Express recently added.
 New cardholders select their category within two months of opening becoming card members and then can change that category during an annual selection period each year.

 With the SimplyCash® Plus Business Credit Card from American Express, you also get access to American Express® Open benefits, such as access to Open Forum®; Receipt Match, a feature that lets you upload business receipts and track transactions; and OPEN Savings®, which provides additional membership rewards points for every dollar spent or a 5 percent discount statement credit for eligible purchases made at participating businesses (Hertz, HP and Fedex are among them).